cls-02/tinio/docs/manual.md

 ## 1.2 What features does TinI/O have?

 -   It can make any linux computer GPIO enabled
 -   It runs as a standalone program that can be easily integrated into other programs via system() calls
 -   It consumes almost none of the host computer's resources, because it never runs in the background
 -   It's compatible with almost every Linux system that has USB, including the embedded and older ones
-- It operates over USB 1.1 that make TinI/O compatible even with the oldest of USB-enabled computers
+-   It operates over USB 1.1, which makes TinI/O compatible even with the oldest of USB-enabled computers

 ## 1.3 How does it work?